zulip/zulip/docs/schema-migrations.md

 * **Numbering conflicts across branches**: If you've done your schema change in a branch, and meanwhile another schema change has taken place, Django will now have two migrations with the same number.
-To fix this, you can just rename the file, as long as no other migrations depend on it (in which case you also need to update the dependencies).
+To fix this, you need to renumber your migration(s), fix up the "dependencies" entries in your migration(s), and rewrite your git history as needed.
+There is a tutorial [here](migration-renumbering.html) that walks you though that process.